Support with arranging a funeral

 Location, date and time of service

-- public health funerals take place on a Tuesday, Wednesday or Thursday
+- public health funerals take place between Monday to Friday

-- if the service is to be a burial it will take place at 9.30am or 10.00am in the Islington & Camden Cemetery Chapel, High Road, East Finchley, N2 9AG followed by the interment at 10.20am.
+- if the service is to be a burial it will take place at 9.30am or 10.00am in the Islington & Camden Cemetery Chapel, High Road, East Finchley, N2 9AG.

 The London Borough of Camden does not have the facility for mourners to pay their last respects in the chapel of rest